-Topic Professional Practice [10 credits per year] GSP reference Learning objective The overall aim of this module is to ensure that the student has the underpinning knowledge, understal skills and consistently demonstrates the values, attitudes and behaviours to perform a range of technic clinical skills working within the Standards of Proficiency set by the AHCS and for Biomedical Scientists HCPC. cal and Professional practice should be embedded in every aspect of the three-year programme to enable the develop and build their professional practice as they progress through the programme.
-In line with the a spiral curriculum, students will encounter the same subject in different parts of the curriculum, but act three-year programme the complexity will increase and the student will reinforce previous learning, graincreasing their knowledge, skills and confidence. concept of ross the Knowledge On successful completion of this programme the student will: Professional practice Describe the values and principles that underpin the shared UK NHS and Social Care services culture, including the HEE five key workforce characteristics and the NHS Constitution, especially the values relating to compassion, transparency, candour, openness and leadership.
-41,42 Describe the role of the HCSP and how HCSPs contribute to the delivery of high-quality healthcare.
+Торіс Professional Practice [10 credits per year] GSP reference Learning objective The overall aim of this module is to ensure that the student has the underpinning knowledge, understa skills and consistently demonstrates the values, attitudes and behaviours to perform a range of technic clinical skills working within the Standards of Proficiency set by the AHCS and for Biomedical Scientist HCPC. al and Professional practice should be embedded in every aspect of the three-year programme to enable the develop and build their professional practice as they progress through the programme.
+In line with the a spiral curriculum, students will encounter the same subject in different parts of the curriculum, but ac three-year programme the complexity will increase and the student will reinforce previous learning, gra increasing their knowledge, skills and confidence. concept of ross the Knowledge On successful completion of this programme the student will: 1.1 Professional practice Describe the values and principles that underpin the shared UK NHS and Social Care services culture, including the HEE five key workforce characteristics and the NHS Constitution, especially the values relating to compassion, transparency, candour, openness and leadership.^{41,42} Describe the role of the HCSP and how HCSPs contribute to the delivery of high-quality healthcare.
 Explain the importance of placing the patient at the centre of care and discuss how this translates into practice.
 Discuss the impact of culture, equality and diversity on practice.
 Discuss how HCS services can work in partnership with patients and service users to ensure the views of patients are central to delivering, develop and maintaining high-quality, safe services.
-Legal and ethical boundaries of practice Analyse the ethical, legal and governance requirements arising from working at the level of a HCSP across a range of situations.
-1.1 1.2 1.3 2.3.4 4.1.1 5.1.2 5.1.4
+1.2 1.3 2.3.4 4.1.1 5.1.2 5.1.4 Legal and ethical boundaries of practice 6.
+Analyse the ethical, legal and governance requirements arising from working at the level of a HCSP across a range of situations.

-&lt;sup>41 Investing in People - Workforce Plan for England.
-Maps to Francis Report, Recommendation 2 - also to The Speaking Up Charter.
+41 Investing in People - Workforce Plan for England.
+42 Maps to Francis Report, Recommendation 2 - also to The Speaking Up Charter.